Ajayjam97/DotNet/README.md

 ## HLD(High Level Design)

   <br>
-  High level design of the system architecture is not about the low leve details, but about the bigger picture.
+  High level design of the system architecture is not about the low level details, but about the bigger picture.
   It asks questions like:<br>
   1. How will the system perform under heavy load.<br>
-  2. WHat will happen if the system crashes at this exact moment.<br>
+  2. What will happen if the system crashes at this exact moment.<br>
   3. How complicated can be the update process for system.<br><br>

   It includes defining the software components(services), defining the way these components communicate, designing the system capabilities (scalability, redundancy,     performance, etc).